 Note: Throw on a weighted vest or grab some heavy objects to make it more difficult.

 Note: Increase difficulty by trying single leg jump rope or alternating legs.

 Note: Try to stay on your toes the whole time without letting your heels touch the floor.
 Use a higher raised surface to increase the difficulty.

 Related: 26 best bodyweight leg exercises

 Now that you are familiar with calf exercises that you can do in the comfort of your own home, it's time to cover the best calf exercises you can do in the gym.
 The advantage to calf workouts in the gym is that you have access to machines and loads of weight that you can use turbo charge your calf muscle building.
 If you are looking to add a machine to your home gym check out our post of the 7 Best Calf Machines available.
 As we mentioned previously, if you want to put some size and strength on your calf muscles you should work them with more that just bodyweight.

 Note: If your grip gives out from holding the heavy dumbbells try using wrist straps to help you perform this exercise for a longer time.

-Note: This exercise targets the soleus muscle rather than the gastrocnemius due to the placement of the knees.
+Note: The seated calf raise targets the soleus muscle rather than the gastrocnemius due to the placement of the knees.